 When an application is complete and returned to PSP, the Admissions Committee usually makes a decision within two weeks.
 Students may enter into classes at the beginning of any term (Fall, January Intercession, Winter, Spring, Summer).
 In fact, a prospective student may take up to three classes on a per unit basis before being formally admitted to PSP.

 Regarding the issue of the transference of credits, it is generally not recommended that students enrolled at PSP seek to transfer in courses from other graduate institutions or to seek graduate credit for courses taken at an undergraduate level.
-Typically, the course being offered at PSP will be at a highly level than that offered at other graduate schools (because of the age and maturity of the PSP student body and the extensive experience of the PSP faculty); furthermore, the concepts and practices in a specific area of psychology are usually changing so rapidly that an update will be of value to virtually any PSP student.
+Typically, the course being offered at PSP will be at a higher level than that offered at other graduate schools (because of the age and maturity of the PSP student body and the extensive experience of the PSP faculty); furthermore, the concepts and practices in a specific area of psychology are usually changing so rapidly that an update will be of value to virtually any PSP student.
 Course equivalencies and transfers are also discouraged because of state licensing laws.
 PSP students who wish to become licensed must become informed of current licensing requirements (regarding when a course is taken and the content of the course) before seeking course equivalency or transfer of credit.
-An upper combined limit of 12 units may be allowed.
+An upper combined limit of 12 units of transfer credit may be allowed.

-If you are interested in arranging for a personal interview, contact our Administrative staff at (916) 641-6542, or complete the Contact Us form on this website.
+If you are interested in arranging for a personal interview, contact our administrative staff at (916) 641-6542, or complete the Contact Us form on this website.